TCN

 TCN is the flagship television station of the Nine Network in Australia.
 The station is currently located at 1 Denison Street, North Sydney.
-The licence, issued to a company named Television Corporation Ltd headed by Sir Frank Packer, was one of the first four licences (two in Sydney, two in Melbourne) to be issued for commercial television stations in Australia.
+The licence, issued to a company named Television Corporation Ltd headed by Frank Packer, was one of the first four licences (two in Sydney, two in Melbourne) to be issued for commercial television stations in Australia.
 TCN-9 is the home of the NRL coverage and national-level Nine News bulletins.

 History

-TCN began broadcasting on 16 September 1956, and became the first station in Australia to begin regular transmissions.
+TCN began broadcasting on 16 September 1956, and became the first television station in Australia to begin regular transmissions.
 Test broadcasts, initially consisting of a test slide and later documentaries and dramas, had commenced two months earlier on 13 July 1956.
-The first TV tower was built there at 24 Artarmon Rd, Willoughby, in 1956 and rose 171 m (561 ft) in height, but was replaced by a taller one in 1965 which is the tallest lattice tower in Australia at 233 m (764 ft), and is now operated by TXA Australia which operates another tower nearby at Artarmon.
+The first TV tower was built there at 24 Artarmon Road, Willoughby, in 1956 and rose 171 m (561 ft) in height, but was replaced by a taller one in 1965 which is the tallest lattice tower in Australia at 233 m (764 ft), and is now operated by TXA Australia which operates another tower nearby at Artarmon.

 The first words spoken on the station were by John Godson, who introduced the station audio-only, shortly before the first program, This Is Television, was introduced by Bruce Gyngell.
 As Godson's voice only was heard, Gyngell (who spoke and was seen) is regarded as the first person to "appear" on Australian television.
 Original footage of Gyngell's opening address is not believed to exist but it was re-created in 1959 to have a representation in the archives (albeit, not the real thing).
 Other early programming included the 1958 variety music program Bandstand which was launched by Brian Henderson.
 It lasted for 14 years on the station and launched the careers of many Australian performers.

 In 1957, the station formed an affiliation with Melbourne station HSV-7, allowing them to share programming.
 In 1963, station affiliations changed; TCN-9 formed part of the National Television Network with GTV-9 in Melbourne, QTQ-9 in Brisbane and NWS-9 in Adelaide.
 These stations formed the basis of what is now the Nine Network, although only the Sydney and Melbourne stations were owned by the Packer-controlled company Nine Network Limited.

 On Sir Frank Packer's death in 1974 ownership of Nine Network passed to his younger son Kerry Packer.
 Kerry's older brother Clyde Packer had been groomed to take over from their father but after a bitter split with his father ca. 1972 he relinquished his role in the company and subsequently moved to the USA.